 According to the Criminal Code, it’s illegal to operate a gambling site from within Canada.
 But there is a paradox to all of this.
 Namely, some of the world’s offshore leading poker brands have their servers based in Canada and are licensed by the Kahnawake Gaming Commission.

-So, despite gambling being considered illegal in the country, the Mohawk Tribe has declared themselves a sovereign nation, and therefore don’t have to oblige by the Federal Law.
+So, despite gambling being considered illegal in the country, the Mohawk Tribe has declared itself a sovereign nation, and therefore doesn’t have to oblige by the Federal Law.

 Different Types of Games in Canadian Poker Sites

 The majority of the poker world is hooked on Texas Hold’em.
 This variant is widespread across all gaming establishments that offer poker games, both online and offline.
 But what about other poker formats, can you try out something else besides Hold’em on Canadian poker sites?
 Of course, you can.
 In fact, there is a versatile collection of poker games available on each of our featured sites.